 Libraries in Paris

 I feel like most people will just go to whatever is closest to where they live, but I enjoy getting to see different parts of Paris and the change helps keep me motivated and different libraries have different benefits.
-I’m only including libraries that I’ve been to recently but I will keep updating this article as I visit new places.
+I’m only including libraries that I’ve been to but I will keep updating this article as I visit new places.

 City libraries

 There are the places that are ran by the city and are free to access even without a library card.
 There are 57 libraries in Paris, with multiple per arrondissements.
+It’s really easy to get a library card if you live in France - you just need to ask at the desk, there’s a short form to fill in.
+You need to have a valid form of ID with you (I used my british driving license).

 Most of these libraries are closed on sundays and mondays, and they have different opening hours depending on the time of year (like a modified schedule for summer).